MJ231/HTML-and-CSS-Projects/README.md

 # HTML-and-CSS-Projects
-Coding Projects And Coursework Will Be Stored In This Repository.
+Coding Projects And Coursework Worked On.

 <h2>PROJECTS</h2>